-10. FINANCIAL PLAN
+11 FINANCIAL PLAN

-The NEF's strategic objectives are detailed in section Error!
-Reference source not found. of this Plan, and detailed Financial Projections are provided in Appendix A.
+The NEF's strategic objectives are detailed in Section 8 of this Plan, and detailed Financial Projections are provided in Appendix A.

 The financial projections were compiled on the back of the reduced core targets (approvals, commitments, and disbursements), with the intention of ensuring that the NEF continues to be a going concern.
 In addition, the projections were based on the following key assumptions: